Google Image Ads

 Have you ever used Google Images to find a better view of the product you want to purchase online?
 Better yet, do you optimise your Google image ads for increased search traffic on Google?
 Do you get targeted traffic to those images?

 If you answered yes to two of the three questions above, then you are going to want to know more about the new Google Image Ads.

-Google Images Ads are the latest product addition to the Google AdWords platform.
+Google Images Ads are the latest product addition to the Google Ads platform.
 A way for marketers to visually present their products to customers.

 Google Image Search is the tab you click on to see all of the images on Google of a specific keyword.
 The new Google Image ads are sponsored images.

 These ads are currently focused exclusively on retail products.
 However, the product just launched, so it could easily expand to other images in the future.

 Also, image ads are geared specifically for mobile shoppers.
 As Google stated, mobile shopping searches increased 30% over the past year.
 This new ad product is a direct attempt to garner some of that traffic.

 Google and Amazon right now are fighting for dominance over mobile shopping.
 Right now a little over 44% of retail buyers go straight to Amazon to find their products.
 34% use Google Images to find their products, while the remaining 22% go straight to retail stores.

 Google is looking to compete for mobile shopping searches in an attempt to take some of that business away from Amazon for the holiday season.

 By using Image Ads, they can strategically increase the number of ad displays while not taking away from the searchers experience.